-If you choose to take a middle pair of seats, the privacy screen can be slid in and out but the seats are angled inwards so your head nearer to the head of the person across the aisle than the person in the other middle seat.
+If you choose to take a middle pair of seats, the privacy screen can be slid in and out, but the seats are angled inwards, so your head is nearer to the person’s head across the aisle than the person in the other middle seat.
 Overhead lockers are provided for extra storage.
-I prefer the window seats and even if I were traveling as a couple or a single, for me, the best seats in the cabin would be the window seats.
+I prefer the window seats, and even if I were traveling as a couple or a single, for me, the best seats in the cabin would be the window seats.

 Why Fly BA First Class?

 If your option is to fly British Airways in old Business Class or British Airways in First, the First experience is hugely superior.
 In fact, on the A380, this is currently the only choice: old Business Class vs. First.
 The new Business Class will not be retrofitted to these A380 planes for the foreseeable future.

-If your option is to fly British Airways in NEW Business Class or British Airways in First, the First experience is not hugely superior, and your money is more efficiently spent in Business.
+If your option is to fly British Airways in NEW Business Class or British Airways in First, the First experience is not hugely superior.
+Your money is more efficiently spent in Business.
 Yes, First is still better, but not hugely so.
-So if you are due to fly on a new A350 (currently the only planes in the BA fleet which will have the new Business Class) then consider flying Business over First because it offers better value.
+So, if you are due to fly on a new A350 (currently the only planes in the BA fleet that will have the new Business Class), consider flying Business over First because it offers better value.

 What is interesting is that British Airways makes it really easy to upgrade to First Class.
 You can upgrade any paid Business Class ticket (even a discounted one) for a reasonable number of Avios, assuming there’s award availability.